-With the July bar exam right around the corner, you should be taking MBE practice exams regularly.
+With the bar exam fast approaching, you should begin taking MBE practice exams regularly.

 One reason the MBE is particularly difficult is that the examiners don't identify each question by subject.
 Thus, for any given MBE question, you don't know what subject you're dealing with at first blush.
 But you can work to recognize the subject while you’re reading the question.
 The following approach will help you identify the subject of MBE questions without messing with your focus on the substance of the question.